MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The physical display is owned by only one context at a time (the Kernel or one Feature).
-The following cases may trigger a physical display owner switch:

--  during a call to ``ej.microui.display.Display.requestShow(ej.microui.display.Displayable)``: after the successful permission check, it is assigned to the context owner.
+A call to ``ej.microui.display.Display.requestShow(ej.microui.display.Displayable)`` may trigger a physical display owner switch: after the successful permission check, it is assigned to the context owner.

--  during a call to ``ej.microui.MicroUI.callSerially(java.lang.Runnable)``:
-   after the successful permission check it is assigned to owner of the ``Runnable`` instance.

 The physical display switch performs the following actions: